 EDUCATION: High school diploma or general education degree (GED), or an equivalent combination of relevant education and experience.

-EXPERIENCE: Two (2) years of hospital pharmacy technician experience, preferably in an acute care setting.
+EXPERIENCE: One (1) year of hospital pharmacy technician experience, preferably in an acute care setting.

 LICENSURE OR CERTIFICATION: Valid Arizona driver’s license.
 Licensed by the Arizona State Board of Pharmacy as a Pharmacy Technician, Heartsaver CPR (HSCPR or HSFACPR) certification.

 KNOWLEDGE, SKILLS AND ABILITIES:

 Knowledge of pharmaceutical practices and procedures and regulations involving the administering of medications.